UFC Ringside Tickets: 2026 Prices & How to Buy

 Average Price Ranges for UFC Ringside Tickets

-- Entry Price Range: Ringside ticket prices typically begin around $500 and can reach up to $3,000, depending on event scale and location.
+- Entry Price Range: Ringside ticket prices typically start at around $500 and can reach up to $3,000, depending on the event’s scale and location.

 - Octagon-side Premium: At top-tier Pay-Per-View (PPV) events, ultra-premium octagon-side seats can eclipse $10,000.